stripe2933/mipmap/README.md

 }
 ```

-As bigger subgroup size, the synchronization barrier executed less, so the performance will be better.
+With a larger subgroup size, fewer synchronization barriers are needed, improving performance.

 #### How this can be fast?

-This can be faster than the previous compute-based strategy, because it has significantly less memory barrier (10 vs 1 for `1024x1024` image).
-Each `32x32` region can be mipmapped by just 1 dispatch.
-For every dispatch, shaders load the texel from image (which is stored in VRAM), and store them into image repeatedly.
-With subgroup operation, each level except the first `imageLoad` phase, `averageColor` can be loaded in L2 cache, which is far faster than loading from VRAM.
+This method can be faster than the previous compute-based strategy because it requires significantly fewer memory barriers (10 vs 1 for `1024x1024` image).
+Each `32x32` region can be mipmapped with just 1 dispatch.
+For every dispatch, shaders load the texels from the image (stored in VRAM) and store them back into the image repeatedly.
+With subgroup operation, each level, except the first `imageLoad` phase, allows `averageColor` to be loaded from the L2 cache, which is much faster than loading from VRAM.

 #### What is the downside of this method?

-Although it is faster than the previous compute-based strategy, it may still slower than blit-chain method if you're using non compute-specialized queue, or just mipmapping a single image.
-It shares the same downside of the previous one (have to manage pipeline and descriptor sets, can be only used in power of 2 images) and has additional constraint: image size must be at least `32x32` and your last dispatch input image size must be `32x32`.
-For example, if you're mipmapping `256x256` image, dispatching would be:
+Although this method is faster than the previous compute-based strategy, it may still slower than the blit-chain method if you're using a non-compute-specialized queue or just mipmapping a single image.
+It shares the same downsides as the previous one (needing to manage pipeline and descriptor sets, and being usable only with power of 2 images) and has additional constraint: the image size must be at least `32x32` and your last dispatch input image size must be `32x32`.
+For example, if you're mipmapping a `256x256` image, the dispatch sequence would be:

 1. `PushConstant { .baseLevel = 0, .remainingMipLevels = 3 }`: `256x256` -> `32x32`
 2. `PushConstant { .baseLevel = 3, .remainingMipLevels = 5 }`: `32x32` -> `1x1`

-Refer `SubgroupMipmapComputer::compute` method to see how it works.
+Refer to the `SubgroupMipmapComputer::compute` method to see how it works.

 ---